tinderitops/gauthlib/README.md

 Created by https://github.com/robolague/ and https://github.com/edwinruizr

-A python library for accessing Google APIs (Admin SDK, Mail, and Calendar)
+A python function library for accessing Google APIs (Admin SDK, Mail, and Calendar)

 Download this repo and from the directory:
 ```